vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 These **successful symbolic tools** were then later used to develop computer programs which are also rules, which operate on symbols.
 So the same way we actually built these computers which take something that's **crystal perfect** and it can produce something that's still crystal perfect.
 And while all at the same time this seems to be missing in the **language model**, this sort of aspect is not quite there.

-## Symbolic vs Connectionist Comparison
+## Symbolic vs Connectionist Methods Comparison
 ![intuition-symbolic-vs-connectionist](/images/intuition-symbolic-vs-connectionist.png)

 What are the differences between the systems that we have?
 The **current large language models** have great capabilities, we can use it for many things, but they have also issues.
 And so if we can compare what I'm talking about, these **symbolic approaches**, that use these symbols and rules, with what we have, which is like dominant results in current times.